abroniewski/Child-Wasting-Prediction/README.md

     pipenv install
     pipenv run clean_notebook
     ```
-3. Once all dependencies are installed, we can run the main file.
+4. Once all dependencies are installed, we can run the main file.
     ```bash
-    python main.py
+    python3 src/dc3_main.py
     ```
+    The parameters "**old**" and "**new**" can be passed with the above script to generate **baseline** and **modified approach** results.
+By default it isrunning on our new model.

-This will run the full data-preperation, model building and prediction generation using the data provided in [/data](https://github.com/abroniewski/Child-Wasting-Prediction.git/data).
+This will run the full data-preperation, model building and prediction generation using the data provided in [data](https://github.com/abroniewski/Child-Wasting-Prediction.git/data).

 ### Tools Required